 Since MCT’s are not usually found in the everyday foods of the American diet, the body can have a reaction when they are introduced.
 Common side effects include gas, bloating, and diarrhea.
 When adding the oil, such as with a ketogenic diet or to supplement fat-digesting enzymes, it is best to ” start small with the MCT oil, which used to be given to hospital patients lacking enzymes to digest fat.
 It can wreck your digestive tract,” Mr. Mullen said in an interview in the New York Times regarding the use of the oil in a Bulletproof type of coffee.

-According to the New York Times, there are no long-term studies to confirm that MCT oil causes damage to the digestive system.
+There are no long-term studies to confirm that MCT oil causes damage to the digestive system, that we located.
 However, Epilepsia reports that there can be side effects if care is not taken when introducing it into your diet.
 This is due to the easily digested C6 chain.